AshishW/IIT-Bombay-challenge/readme.md

 * **Bootstrap:** Bootstrap is used for styling and layout, providing a responsive and visually appealing interface.
 Bootstrap modals are used for adding and editing rows.
 * **Button States:** The `updateButtonStates` function dynamically enables/disables buttons (delete, move up, move down, edit) based on whether a row is selected and its position in the table.
 * **Selected Rows:** The selected row is highlighted using the `selected` class.

+### PWA Implementation

+The application is built as a Progressive Web App (PWA) to provide offline capabilities and improved performance.
+A service worker (`service-worker.js`) is registered to cache static assets and handle offline requests.
+The `manifest.json` file provides metadata for the PWA, allowing it to be installed on the user's device.
+The service worker caches critical assets, ensuring the application remains functional even when offline.
+The user can install the app to their home screen for quick access.